 These photos illustrate the effects of varying aperture by setting it wide (low numbers) to blur the background or narrow (high numbers) to enjoy a broad depth of field and keep subjects at varying distances in sharp focus.
-A need for shallow depth of field arises often in the case of outdoor portraits.
-If you can achieve a shallow depth of field by using a wide aperture, you can keep your subject in sharp focus but leave the background blurry, as in Figure 3-10.
-This effect is sometimes called "bokeh," a Japanese term for a pleasing blurriness of the background.
-In this situation, the fuzzy background can be a great asset, minimizing distraction from unwanted objects and highlighting the sharply focused portrait of your subject.
+A need for shallow depth of field arises often in the case of outdoor portraits or photographs of subjects such as flowers.
+If you can achieve a shallow depth of field by using a wide aperture, you can keep the subject in sharp focus but leave the background blurry, as in Figure 3-12.